smartfog/fogflow/doc/en/source/system_monitoring.rst

-1. Put a name for the Data Source.
+1. Put a name for the Data Source i.e. "Elasticsearch".
 2. In HTTP detail ,mention URL of your elasticsearch and Port.
-URL shall include HTTP.
+URL shall include HTTP for eg: "http://192.168.100.112:9200"
-3. In Access select Server(default).
+3. In Access select "Server(default)".
 URL needs to be accessible from the Grafana backend/server.
-4. In Elasticsearch details, put @timestamp for Time field name.
-Here a default for the time field can be specified with the name of your Elasticsearch index.
-Use a time pattern for the index name or a wildcard.
+4. In Elasticsearch details, put "@timestamp" for Time field name.
 5. Select Elasticsearch Version i.e. "7.0+".

 Then click on "Save & Test" button.